joelparkerhenderson/architecture-decision-record/templates/decision_record_template_for_business_case/index.md

-# ADR template for business case
+# Decision record template for business case

 This ADR template emphasizes creating a business case for a decision, including critera, candidates, and costs.